-Prior to joining QUB, I worked within the health care environment both in the UK and abroad, managing service quality improvement within primary and secondary care settings and at the interfaces of care.
-During this time I became a Certified Professional in Health Care Quality (CPHQ), the industry standard certification for the healthcare quality profession.
-My educational qualifications also include an MSc in Technology (Information Technology) and a primary degree in Biochemistry which have provided me with a firm quantitative foundation throughout my career.
-Moving laterally into research was therefore a natural progression for me and allowed me to work to my strengths, cultivate new skills and to work within a team of innovative professionals with the common goal of improving care for neonatal infants.
+Prior to joining QUB, I worked within the health care environment both in the UK and abroad, managing service quality improvement within primary and secondary care settings and at the interface of care.
+I am Certified Professional in Health Care Quality (CPHQ) which is fully accredited by the National Commission for Certifying Agencies (NCCA) of the Institute for Credentialing Excellence (ICE) in Washington, D.C.
+My educational qualifications include an MSc in Technology (Information Technology) and a primary degree in Biochemistry which have provided me with a firm foundation throughout my career.

 How have you been supported at Queen’s?

 As a part-time PhD student who is also working full-time it is important to feel part of the PhD community.
 The ongoing SN&M seminars and masterclasses combined with the postgraduate training programme have provided me with a comprehensive grounding in the skills required to be an effective researcher and the opportunity to network, exchange ideas and to learn in a supportive environment.

 In what ways have you developed at Queen’s?

 Undertaking a PhD in the SN&M has enabled me to go forward with confidence in my ability to be an independent researcher and to contribute to the evidence-base to inform policy, practice and ultimately to improve care.